GingaaBread/GNOStatic/src/essentials/conditions/switch.md

 # Switch

-The switch is used to evaluate an expression and select an appropriate option.
+The switch statement is used to evaluate an expression and select an appropriate option.

-Consider the following example:
+Consider the following example, which assigns a different value to `y`, depending on the value of the variable `x`.

+_Example:_

 ```gno
 int x = 5